Unihedro/rfcs/0000-ilp-over-http.md

 < Body: Binary OER-Encoded ILP Fulfill or Reject Packet >
 ```

 All ILP Packets MUST be returned with the HTTP status code `200: OK`.

 An endpoint MAY return standard HTTP errors, including but not limited to: a malformed or unauthenticated request, rate limiting, or an unresponsive upstream service.
 Connectors SHOULD either retry the request, if applicable, or relay an ILP Reject packet back to the original sender with an appropriate [Final or Temporary error code](./0027-interledger-protocol-4/0027-interledger-protocol-4#error-codes).
+Server errors (status codes 500-599) SHOULD be translated into ILP Reject packets with `T00: Temporary Error` codes.

 ## Appendix A: Settlement